Welcome to

 Configuring Throughput

+1. Navigate to Migration details page and expand Advanced options dropdown.
 Select Throughput from the left menu.

-Your threshold for this job is displayed in the right column of the Migration Details page for each job, under Other Details.
+Threshold for this job is displayed in the right column of the Migration Details page for each job, under Other Details.

 Customizing the Agent Configuration